-I have read the Bible daily since I was thirteen.
-I used several Bible Reading Guides over the years.
-I wanted a guide that was relevant.
-I wanted to read about the birth of Christ on Christmas and the resurrection on Easter.
+I have read the Bible daily since I was thirteen and used several Bible Reading Guides.
+I wanted a guide that was relevant; to read about the birth of Christ on Christmas and the resurrection on Easter.

-I started with the Christmas story.
-I assigned Luke 1 to Christmas Eve.
+I started with the Christmas story, assigning Luke 1 to Christmas Eve.
 It tells of the events leading up to the birth of Christ.
-I realized the story was recorded in Matthew, Mark and Luke.
-I went back and forth between the chapters and assigned the reading chronologically and simultaneously.
+Realizing the story was in Matthew, Mark, and Luke, I went back and forth between the chapters and assigned the reading chronologically and simultaneously.
 I finished out the year reading of the choosing of the twelve disciples.

 Luckily, I have the NIV Study Bible; it had a chart of the Parables of Christ showing where the parable was in each gospel.
-I put the chapters of the books together chronologically and listed the number of verses behind each chapter.
-I assigned chapters to each day, keeping the average number of verses read as close to 87 as possible.
+I put the chapters of the books together chronologically.

-I counted fifty days after Easter and assigned the chapters in Acts.
-On the day of Pentecost we will be reading about the Holy Spirit being received by the 120 in the upper room.
+On the day of Pentecost, we switch to reading Acts.
 It was only natural to follow the events of the early church.
-I used the notes at the beginning of each chapter in the New Testament to decide when each book was written.
-Therefore, you stop in various places in Acts and read the letters to the various churches when it was written chronologically.
+I used the notes at the beginning of each chapter in the New Testament to decide the date of each book.
+Therefore, you stop in various places in Acts and read the letters to the various churches chronologically.

-Planning the readings in the New Testament was finished, but I had no idea how to plan the readings of the Old Testament.
+After planning the readings in the New Testament, I had no idea how to plan the readings of the Old Testament.
 The answer came during a Sunday school class taught by Joe Goudy.
 He mentioned that the first day of the Jewish New Year was the day God created the heavens and the earth.

 I was so excited!
 Since the day varies from year to year, I set October 1 as the date to start reading in Genesis.
-It makes sense to study the first books of the Bible in the fall when the days are cooler and we want to be inside near the fire.
+It makes sense to study the first books of the Bible in the fall when the days are cooler and we are inside near the fire.

 1 Samuel tells the story of the first King of Israel.
 When we finish reading the gospels, Jesus has just ascended and promised to return.
 It seemed natural to go to 1 Samuel and read the stories of the earthly kings that God sent.